uwplse/Cassius/README.md

     (define-test (interactive-onscreen b)
       (=> (is-interactive b) (onscreen b)))

+Note that `is-interactive` and `onscreen` are shorthands built into the assertion language.
+Consult `assertions.vizassert` for more examples. <!-- TODO better examples -->

 The syntax of the assertion language is defined in `src/assertions.rkt` and largely follows the visual logic in the